danielg7/danielg7.github.io/resume.md

 Columbia, MO
 05/01/2014 - 05/01/2015

-* Utilized word processing software to create online and print materials on the science-based use of prescribed fire.
+* Create online and print materials on the science-based use of prescribed fire.
 * Organized and promoted outreach materials for demonstration sites for fuels management projects.
 * Developed and maintained open communication and effective working relations with related groups, individuals, and agencies to synthesize fire science products.